 Studio Bright's Autumn House.Photography: Rory Gardiner

-Winner: Alteration and addition of the house below 200 square meters.
+Winner: House alteration and addition under 200 square meters.

-"Walls and lush vegetation ensure occupants an experience of isolation and comfort," the panel noted.
+"Walls and lush vegetation ensure occupants experience seclusion and comfort," noted the panel.

 Joint Winner: House in a Heritage Context

-A new living pavilion has been added to a heritage listed sandstone house in Battery Point, Hobart, an area the jury described as "a highly scrutinized site".
-The addition was placed towards the rear boundary of the property and preserved a tree.
+A new living pavilion has been added to a heritage-listed sandstone house at Battery Point in Hobart, an area the jury described as "a highly scrutinized site".
+The addition was placed to the rear boundary of the property and preserved a tree.
+Fusilier Cottage by Bence Mulcahy, Battery Point, Tasmania.

-The jury described the upgrade as “an artistically balanced heritage result that rewards occupants and successfully continues the dialogue between the original home and its community of admirers.”
+The jury described the update as "an artistically balanced heritage outcome that rewards the occupants and successfully continues the dialogue between the original house and its community of admirers."

 Winner: New House Less Than 200 Square Meters